Skip to content

 bash

-curl -fsSL https://controlinfra.com/runner/install.sh | bash
+curl -fsSL https://controlinfra.com/cli/install.sh | bash

-# Configure with your token
+# Authenticate with your CLI token (from Settings > CLI Tokens)

 Step 6: Verify Connection